web-platform-tests/wpt/docs/writing-tests/testharness.md

 //       ==> would run in the dedicated worker scope as a module
 // META: global=worker
 //       ==> would run in the dedicated, shared, and service worker scopes
+// META: global=window
+//       ==> would run the test script as a classic script.
+// META: global=window-module
+         ==> would run the test script as a module script.
 ```

 For a test file <code><var>x</var>.any.js</code>, the available scope keywords